pedro-hfo/Doctrine-encryption/README.md

     * `sudo apt install vault`
 * And start a dev server: `vault server -dev`
 * On the response after launching the server, there should be a line like `Root Token: hvs.rveKCwef2HSPS3ej3UCV3mSU`, change the vaultToken in config.php to this token.
+* Then use that token to login to vault
+    * Set VAULT_ADDR env variable: `export VAULT_ADDR='http://127.0.0.1:8200'`
+    * Login to vault `vault login hvs.rveKCwef2HSPS3ej3UCV3mSU`
+* After logging in to vault, write the db connection values in db-secrets.json to vault: `vault write secret/data/phpapp/database-config @db-secrets.json`.
+If you change the vaultDbSecretsPath in config.php, remember to change this command accordingly.